-To find out how the protein inhibits the flu, the researchers combined TRIM25 against viral ribonucleoprotein, protein chains, which placed the gene of influenza and the use of modern electron microscope to make images of the process of what is happening.
+To find out how the protein inhibits the flu, the researchers combined TRIM25 against viral ribonucleoprotein, protein chains, which posted an influenza genome, and used modern electron microscopes, to make the process of what is happening shots.
 They found that TRIM25 quickly recognize the unique structure ribonucleoproteins and "squeezes" them, so they do not multiply within the cell.
-Other experiments confirmed that the NS1 protein of influenza virus inhibits the function.
+Other experiments confirmed that the NS1 protein in influenza virus inhibits the function.

 Scientists have found that TRIM25 is present in the nucleus of cells in addition to the cell cytoplasm, where the influenza replication.
 They carry out further research on the role of TRIM25 in the transmission of the influenza virus.
 More research is needed, and the new therapy can be designed to block the NS1 protein, produced by the influenza virus, reducing its ability to evade the human immune system.